helpfulrobot/Mappable/docs/en/PointsOfInterest.md

 #Points of Interest
-A point of interest denotes a location on a map that is of interest, for example a bridge, a railway station, or a level crossing.
+A point of interest (or POI) denotes a location on a map that is of interest, for example a bridge, a railway station, or a level crossing.
 They are grouped together in layers, a PointOfInterest having a many many relationship with PointsOfInterestLayer.
 This allows for the use case where "Crewe Railway Station" can appear in a "Railway Stations of Great Britain" layer as well as a "Railway Stations of England" layer.

 #Adding Points of Interest to a Page Type
 Whilst points of interest layers are available to edit after installing the Mappable module, they need to be added to a DataObject for rendering purposes.
 Do this using the standard extensions mechanism in a yml file.
 Note that MapExtension is also required.